Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/data-security-privacy.md

 ## Conclusion

-SkyMirror's data security and privacy framework provides a comprehensive approach to protecting sensitive information, ensuring regulatory compliance, and building trust with all stakeholders.
+Skymirror's data security and privacy framework provides a comprehensive approach to protecting sensitive information, ensuring regulatory compliance, and building trust with all stakeholders.
 By implementing this framework, we establish a strong foundation for secure and privacy-respecting operations while enabling the innovative use of technology and data.

 This framework will be reviewed annually and updated based on evolving threats, regulatory requirements, and business needs.
 The structured yet flexible approach allows us to adapt to changing circumstances while maintaining consistent protection for our most valuable data assets and respecting the privacy rights of individuals.